Seven-dimensional cross product: Different multiplication tables

 also obtained directly from the diagram with the rule that any two unit vectors on a straight line are connected by multiplication to the third unit vector on that straight line with signs according to the arrows (sign of the permutation that orders the unit vectors).

 It can be seen that both multiplication rules follow from the same Fano diagram by simply renaming the unit vectors, and changing the sense of the center unit vector.
 Considering all possible permutations of the basis there are 480 multiplication tables and so 480 cross products like this.

 Using geometric algebra

-The product can also be calculated using geometric algebra.
-The product starts with the exterior product, a bivector valued product of two vectors:
+The product can also be calculated using geometric algebra of a seven-dimensional vector space with a positive-definite quadratic form.
+The product starts with the exterior product, a bivector-valued product of two vectors:

-This is bilinear, alternate, has the desired magnitude, but is not vector valued.
-The vector, and so the cross product, comes from the product of this bivector with a trivector.
-In three dimensions up to a scale factor there is only one trivector, the pseudoscalar of the space, and a product of the above bivector and one of the two unit trivectors gives the vector result, the dual of the bivector.
+This is bilinear, alternating, has the desired magnitude, but is not vector-valued.
+The vector, and so the cross product, comes from the contraction of this bivector with a trivector.
+In three dimensions, up to a scale factor there is only one trivector, the pseudoscalar of the space, and a product of the above bivector and one of the two unit trivectors gives the vector result, the dual of the bivector.